becopay/Woocommerce-Becopay-Gateway/README.txt

 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
 * 	In the search box type "Woocommerce Becopay Gateway"
-*	From the search result you will see "Woocommerce Becopay Gateway" click on "Install Now" to install the plugin
+*	From the search result you will see "WooCommerce Becopay Gateway" click on "Install Now" to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.
 = Note: =
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.